x47base/m295-backend-final-project/README.md

 # m295-backend-final-project
-Projekt: Modul 295 Final Project
+Project: Modul 295 Final Project
 Author: Samuel Spink

 ## How to Use